Indra Software Engineer Salary in Chile | CLP 14.62M-CLP 19.45M+ | Levels.fyi

 The median Software Engineer compensation in Chile package at Indra totals CLP 19.45M per year.
-View the base salary, stock, and bonus breakdowns for Indra's total compensation packages.
-Last updated: 10/1/2025
+View the base salary, equity, and bonus breakdowns for Indra's total compensation packages.
+Last updated: 10/2/2025

 Company